 By 1980 Clarins was the top-selling brand in France, and expanded to the US shortly afterwards.
 In 1991 Clarins debuted its first makeup collection.
 In subsequent years Clarins added a men’s line as well sun protection, a maternity collection as well as the new, clean beauty My Clarins line, which debuted in early 2019.
 Today the company is still privately owned by the Courtin-Clarins family, and Forbes estimates the family is worth $2 billion.

 What Is the Concept Behind Clarins?

 The Clarins philosophy is based around the power of plants, and also taps into the emotional aspect of beauty.
 As Courtin told a newspaper in 1966, “Beauty has become an important element in a woman’s psychological make-up.”
-Clarins has embraced a transparency with ingredients long before it was trendy to do so.
-In 1968 Clarins added an ingredients insert into its packaging.
+Clarins has embraced transparency with ingredients long before it was trendy to do so.
+In 1968 Clarins added ingredients insert into its packaging.

 What Does Clarins Sell?

 Clarins sells skincare and makeup products.
 Here’s a breakdown.